chemfiles/chemfiles.py/README.md

 [![Code coverage](http://codecov.io/github/chemfiles/chemfiles.py/coverage.svg?branch=master)](http://codecov.io/github/chemfiles/chemfiles.py?branch=master)
 [![Documentation](https://img.shields.io/badge/docs-latest-brightgreen.svg)](http://chemfiles.github.io/chemfiles.py/)

+Chemfiles is a library for reading and writing molecular trajectory files.
+These files are created by your favorite theoretical chemistry program, and contains information about atomic or residues names and positions.
+Chemfiles offers abstraction on top of these formats, and a consistent interface for loading and saving data to these files.

 This repository contains the Python binding for the chemfiles library.
 This binding is created with the ctypes module, calling directly the C interface of